Intersections

 Mathematics and art have the power to reveal truths—about the universe, and about what it means to be human.

-In Spring 2025, Seattle Universal Math Museum (SUMM) is celebrating this theme with a public art exhibition.
+Seattle Universal Math Museum (SUMM) is celebrating this theme with a public art exhibition.

 For this show, we sought works that provide viewers with mathematical “aha” moments, use mathematics to illuminate facts about individuals or societies, or otherwise emphasize the humanistic aspects of mathematics: that is, the “aesthetic, cultural, historical, literary, pedagogical, philosophical [or] sociological aspects of mathematics as a human endeavour.” [source]